serverless/blog/posts/2018-02-09-serverless-and-graphql-in-love.md

 It lets you:
 1. Reduce network costs and get better query efficiency.
 2. Know exactly what your response will look like and ensure you're never sending more or less than the client needs.
-3. Describe your API with types that map your schema to existing backend.
+3. Describe your API with types that map your schema to existing backends.

 Thousands of companies are now using GraphQL in production with the help of open source frameworks built by Facebook, Apollo, and Graphcool.
 In fact, that [Starbucks announcement](https://twitter.com/davidbrunelle/status/960946257643454464) last week made my morning coffee taste even better. 😉